abpframework/abp/docs/en/Modules/Cms-Kit/Index.md

 This module follows the [module development best practices guide](https://docs.abp.io/en/abp/latest/Best-Practices/Index) and consists of several NuGet and NPM packages.
 See the guide if you want to understand the packages and relations between them.

 CMS kit packages are designed for various usage scenarios.
-When you visit the [CMS kit package list page](https://www.nuget.org/packages?q=Volo.CmsKit), you will see that packages have admin, public and unified versions:
+If you check the [CMS kit packages](https://www.nuget.org/packages?q=Volo.CmsKit), you will see that some packages have `Admin` and `Public` suffixes.
+The reason is that the module has two application layers, considering they might be used in different type of applications.
+These application layers uses a single domain layer.

  - `Volo.CmsKit.Admin.*` packages contain the functionalities required by admin (back office) applications.
  - `Volo.CmsKit.Public.*` packages contain the functionalities used in public websites where users read blog posts or leave comments.